Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

 6. A function in the game called **npcNameToPtr** can sometimes return an improper pointer, so an error message will be displayed on-screen when this happens.
 The message will be displayed for about 5 seconds.

+7. A function in the game called **animPoseMain** will crash if a negative value is passed to it, so the function will be prevented from running to avoid the crash, and an error message will be displayed on-screen when this would occur.
+The message will be displayed for about 5 seconds.

-7. Several crashes have been fixed/prevented:
+8. Several crashes have been fixed/prevented:
    * Petalburg intro cutscene - Mario will not have any greeting animation.

    * Excess Express - When going to Poshley Heights - If you enter the western-most train car when the **Sequence** is past 338, then the **Sequence** will be set to 338.